Making the Case for an Operational Risk Leadership Advisory Council

-This brief guide was influenced by next generation thought leader forums that convened academics, researchers, and risk practitioners.
+This report summarizes a more detailed Security Leadership Research Institute (SLRI) Security State of the Industry project that was developed with input from academics, researchers, and risk practitioners.
 Companies and institutions that participated include AON, Boeing Company, Bill and Melinda Gates Foundation, Cardinal Health, Celanese, Capital One, Coles College of Business (Kennesaw State), Darla Moore School of Business' Risk and Uncertainty Management Center (University of South Carolina), Delta Air Lines, Hilltop Holdings, MITRE Corporation, MD Anderson Cancer Center (University of Texas), Procter and Gamble, Red Hat, State Street, TD Bank, and more.

-What is an Operational Risk Leadership Advisory Committee or Council (ORLAC)?What it is:
+What is an Operational Risk Leadership Advisory Council (ORLAC)?

-What are the Benefits of an Operational Risk Leadership Advisory Committee or Council (ORLAC)?
+What are the Benefits of an ORLAC?

 Figure 1: Risk Continuum